Anathretic/country-app/README.md

 The code is refactored and divided into components and custom hooks.

 The whole application was also optimised to reduce unnecessary component re-rendering or excessive operations.
-To this end, I used hooks such as useMemo or useCallback, and in particular memo and lazy functions.
+To this end, I used hooks such as useMemo or useCallback, and in particular memo function.

 ## Links & Tools